 With the level of technology available today you could easily fool a beginner into thinking he knows how to sail after spending few hours onboard Moonwave.

+Can you talk us through some of the sails that you have in the locker.
+What is your favourite sail?
 Our ‘motto” is to keep things simple and versatile.
 We are not racing and therefore we try to keep the number of sails to a minimum as sails are heavy and take a lot of space.
 Our furled Solent is always ready to be deployed and it’s our work horse when things get complicated: it comes out.
 We have a J1 and a A3 that are also furling sails.
 And an A2 (300 sqm) in a sock and soon a new smaller storm spinnaker in a sock as well.
 The main sails has 3 reefs with hooks and we also have a lock system for the main sail from Rigging Projects.

+Have you ever flown a hull?
+Is she easy to sail safely?
 Yes, we have flown a hull but often avoid doing it.
 As we are mostly in full cruising mode with toys, tender, wine, food and lots of amenities on board, we don’t want to stress the boat too much.
 But in light mode, it’s not that difficult to fly a hull.

+What’s the best thing about Moonwave?
 The fact that Moonwave became “easy” through all the development we put into her.
 This breaks down in different aspects: sailing performance (also in light winds), comfort and the hybrid propulsion system (bringing a level of comfort that a standard propulsion system would have difficulties to match at the same weight).
 Reliability and all the maintenance on board so as to have easy access to systems with good build quality and choice of materials has resulted in a massive improvement in reliability and she is a pleasure to operate.

+What would you change if anything on the basic design?
+Maybe you wouldn’t change anything?
 Moonwave has gone through a lot of modifications in recent years and the layout works really well.
 It’s interesting as the design of the Gunboat 60 was an evolution of the previous models (Gunboat 62s and 66) and they nailed the ergonomics and the use of space and volume very well.
 It’s a pity that they threw a lot of “working” concepts overboard with the new designs.
 I guess the logical next thing to do is go up in size.

+Does she carry weight well, or do you have to be careful to not overload her with gear?
 Moonwave is a performance catamaran and so “weight” is not a good thing.
 We managed to remove 3.5 t during the big refit in France in 2017/18 so she is nicely floating on her lines.
 But, here comes the “but”: we still need to keep an eye on not to overload her too much.
 At the moment we are sailing around the world in more or less remote places, so we have a lot of spare parts and tools on board.
 We can feel the difference when all the tanks are full and we are fully loaded with food for a long passage.

+What are some of the features of Moonwave that you really appreciate compared to a more “run of the mill” catamaran?
 The list is too long to start answering this question.
 And it is also not a fair question towards production catamarans as all of this comes at a price.

+If you were to pick one Nigel Irens piece of design that you admire the most, what would that be?
 We love the “hull lines” of Nigel and he did some great boats.
 IDEC is one of them – a record breaking trimaran.

 Is she easy to maintain?
 Servicing engines, standing rigging etc During the refit in France, we put a lot of effort into making all the systems easily accessible and invested into quality and simplicity over redundancy.
 It’s much better to have one big water maker where you can change the filters in less than 5 min than having two water makers and you need to take the boat apart to get to them.

 Simplicity is actually more difficult to achieve on a boat than complexity.
 Everything is accessible on board and maintenance times are cut down by the fact that you can reach all the components.
 Most boat yards only keep their installation time in mind but not maintenance and use of the systems through out the life of the boat.
 We managed to redesign all the systems and install them strategically – that’s a big change and one of the reasons why we love to work on board Moonwave.

+Is she easy to sail short-handed?
+To shorten sail?
+Is the running rigging complex?
+How do you like the helm position and forward workspace arrangement?
+How is the feel at the helm?
 I guess the best answer to this question is the fact that we just sailed 15000 nm double handed in 2020.
 We really like the forward working cockpit as it “safe” and well arranged.

 We also have some Hydraulic systems which make handling the mainsail almost a push button job (not our favorite part).
 Reefing is a two person job, could be done alone but I always make sure that the mainsail is not caught in the reef locks and that it nicely arranged in the boom.
 We have great walky talkies for these occasions, and they help a lot.
 Other than that, it’s fairly easy to reduce sail.